 - Determine trends in habitat condition through permanent range trend studies, spring range assessments, pellet transects, and field inspections.
-Land management agencies will similarly conduct range monitoring to determine vegetative trends, utilization and possible forage conflicts. - Range trend studies will be conducted by DWR to evaluate deer habitat health, trend, and carrying capacity using the deer winter range desirable component index (DCI) and other vegetation data.
+Land management agencies will similarly conduct range monitoring to determine vegetative trends, utilization and possible forage conflicts. - Range trend studies will be conducted by DWR to evaluate deer habitat health, trend, and carrying capacity using the deer winter range Desirable Component Index (DCI) and other vegetation data.

 The DCI was created as an indicator of the general health of deer winter ranges.
 The index incorporates shrub cover, density and age composition as well as other key vegetation variables.
 Changes in DCI suggest changes in winter range capacity.
-However, the relationship between DCI and the changes in deer carrying capacity is difficult to quantify.
+The relationship between DCI and the changes in deer carrying capacity is difficult to quantify and is not known.

-Habitat Protection, Improvement and Maintenance
+Habitat Protection and Maintenance

-- Work with public land management agencies to develop specific vegetative objectives to maintain the quality of important deer use areas. - Continue to coordinate with land management agencies in planning and evaluating resource uses and developments that could impact habitat quality including but not limited to: oil and gas development, wind energy, solar energy, and transmission line construction. - Coordinate with federal and state partners in designing projects that will improve fire resiliency and protect areas of crucial habitat. - Work toward long-term habitat protection and preservation through agreements with land management agencies and local governments, the use of conservation easements, etc. on private lands and working toward blocking up UDWR properties through land exchanges with willing partners. - Manage vehicle access on Division of Wildlife Resources land to limit disturbance critical times such as winter and fawning. - Cooperate with federal land management agencies and private landowners in carrying out habitat improvement projects.
-Protect deer winter ranges from wildfire by reseeding wildfire areas, creating fuel breaks and vegetated green strips and reseed areas dominated by Cheatgrass with desirable perennial vegetation. - Reduce expansion of Pinion-Juniper woodlands into sagebrush habitats and improve habitats dominated by Pinion-Juniper woodlands by completing habitat restoration projects. - Cooperate with federal land management agencies and local governments in developing and administering access management plans for the purposes of habitat protection and to provide refuges. - Future habitat work should be concentrated on the following areas. - Continue to reduce Pinyon and Juniper encroaching into shrubland, specifically in South Canyon, Five Mile Hollow, Buckskin Valley, Bear Valley and other areas within critical winter range. - Seek opportunities on reduce annual grasses and reestablish native perennial grasses, forbs and browse species in the Cottonwood, Swayback Knoll, and Buckskin Valley. - Seek opportunities to increase browse and perennial forbs in areas of critical winter range through mechanical treatment and reseeding
+- Work with public land management agencies to develop specific vegetative objectives to maintain the quality of important deer use areas. - Continue to coordinate with land management agencies in planning and evaluating resource uses and developments that could impact habitat quality. - Work toward long-term habitat protection and preservation through the use of agreements with land management agencies and local governments, and through the use of conservation easements, etc. on private lands. - Work with land management agencies to evaluate and develop motorized travel plans to reduce disturbance during times of high stress, such as winter and fawning.
+Habitat Improvement - Cooperate with federal land management agencies and private landowners in carrying out habitat improvement projects.
+Protect deer winter ranges from wildfire by reseeding wildfire areas, creating fuel breaks and vegetated green strips and reseed areas dominated by cheatgrass with desirable perennial vegetation. - Reduce expansion of Pinyon-Juniper woodlands into sagebrush habitats and improve habitats dominated by Pinyon-Juniper woodlands by completing habitat restoration projects like lop & scatter, bullhog, and chaining. - Cooperate with federal land management agencies and local governments in developing and administering travel management plans for the purposes of habitat protection and escape or security areas. - Future habitat work should be concentrated on the following areas. - Continue to reduce Pinyon and Juniper encroaching into shrubland, specifically in South Canyon, Five Mile Hollow, Buckskin Valley, Bear Valley and other areas within critical winter range. - Seek opportunities on reduce annual grasses and reestablish native perennial grasses, forbs and browse species in the Cottonwood, Swayback Knoll, and Buckskin Valley. - Seek opportunities to increase browse and perennial forbs in areas of critical winter range through mechanical treatment and reseeding